simonmichael/shelltestrunner/README.md

 Gentoo:                          | **`emerge shelltestrunner`** Elsewhere:<br><br><br>           | Get [GHC](http://haskell.org/ghc) and cabal (or the [Haskell Platform](http://haskell.org/platform)),<br>ensure `~/.cabal/bin` is in your $PATH,<br>**`cabal install shelltestrunner`**

 Tests are kept in files with the `.test` suffix by default.
-Here's a simple test file, `true.test`:
+Here's a simple test file, `true.test`, containing two tests:

 ```bash
 # true, given no input, prints nothing on stdout or stderr and